Risk Warning: Your Capital is at Risk.

 - On top of this, there are risks that you have no control over.
 Whenever you use an exchange you are relying on it to protect your DOGE.
 The problem is that they sometimes fail to do this properly.

 Are Exchange Wallets Safe To Store Dogecoin?

-- Also, remember that you should never leave your coins in an exchange wallet unless you are planning to exchange them.
+- Don’t leave your coins in an exchange wallet unless you are planning to exchange them.

-- If you don’t own the keys to your wallet then you don’t own the tokens inside it.
+- If you don’t have the keys to your wallet then you don’t own the coins inside it.

-- The best way to secure your Dogecoin is in a hardware wallet or by putting them in cold storage.
+- The best way to secure your Dogecoin may be in a hardware wallet or by putting them in cold storage

 Are Private Wallets Safe To Store Dogecoin?